+OPEN TO GRADES: 9

+PREREQUISITES: None

-PREREQUISITES: None LENGTH OF COURSE: 1 Year
+LENGTH OF COURSE: 1 Year

+This course meets the graduation requirements for Consumer Economics.
 Business Concepts and Technology is an intermediate to advanced level course using the Microsoft Office Suite.
 This class provides skills needed in high school, college, and the work environment.
-Hands on experience utilizing formatting skills in word processing, spreadsheet, database, presentation software, e-mail, Internet and integration concepts will be the focus of this course.
-In addition, students will use Google Docs to collaborate on projects and Cloud to store information.
-Second semester, students focus on producing professional business documents for publication and learning the basics of coding to enhance planning, organizing, and problem solving techniques.
-The course is a prerequisite for most classes offered in the Business Education Department.
+Hands-on experience utilizing formatting skills in word processing, spreadsheet, database, presentation software, e-mail, Internet and integration concepts will be the focus of this course.
+In addition, students will use Google Workspace to collaborate on projects and Cloud to store information.
+In this class, students focus on producing professional business documents for publication and learning the basics of coding to enhance planning, organizing, and problem-solving techniques.
+In addition, students will complete a career unit and study financial literacy including: banking, budgeting, saving, investing, transportation, housing, higher education choices, and the wise use of credit.